mindreframer/agentpm/@roadmap/ROADMAP.md

 - NO DATABASES, NO MULTIUSER, NO concurrency handling!
 - DATA WILL ALWAYS BE XML!
 - PREFER PURE TESTS, with SNAPSHOT testing for complex OUTPUT
+- DATETIME can be injected for deterministic SNAPSHOTS and assertions!
-- FOR CLI OUTPUT WE WILL SUPPORT A GENERIC SERIALIZER FOR XML (default) / JSON / human ouput (YAML like, but not really)
+- FOR CLI OUTPUT WE WILL SUPPORT A GENERIC SERIALIZER FOR XML (default) / JSON / human ouput
     - internal tests can assert on the generic golang structures via snapshot testing
 - KEEP THING lightweight, no need for complex features
 - as fallback we can provide a XPath query CLI interface, that the user can use.
+- GLOBAL CLI FLAGS
+    -f : override epic file from config (default is taken from ./.agentpm.json) -config : override config file (default is ./.agentpm.json) -t : timestamp for current time, useful for testing!
+    -format : text (default) / json / xml (output from the CLI)
 </IMPORTANT>

 ## Epic 1: Foundation & Configuration